Cost of Living in Tokyo – 2024 Guide

 To give you the cost estimate, a Tokyo to Osaka one-way ride of 2 hours 27 minutes by Nozomi Shinkansen costs JPY 14,520 or approximately US$ 132 for approximately 500 km.

-Compared to the Shinkansen, the night bus from Tokyo to Osaka costs JPY 2,900 to JPY 7,000 or approximately US$ 26 to US$ 64.
-However, booking a bus closer to the departure days would cost you much less.
+Compared to the Shinkansen, the night bus from Tokyo to Osaka costs JPY 2,900 to JPY 7,000, or approximately US$26 to US$64.
+However, booking a bus closer to the departure days would cost much less.

 Cost of Hotels

-The most expensive hotels, apart from the normal luxury hotels, are Japanese-style hotels called Ryokan, which are like Japanese-style houses.
-The pricing for a night, including food, can be from JPY 15,000 (US$ 135) to JPY 70,000 (US$ 640) or even higher in peak seasons.
+Apart from the normal luxury hotels, the most expensive hotels are Japanese-style hotels called Ryokan.
+The pricing for a night, including food, can be from JPY 15,000 (US$135) to JPY 70,000 (US$640) or even higher in peak seasons.

 However, you can find many budget hotels, including business hotels, at affordable prices, costing 10,000 to JPY 20,000 or approximately US$ 90 to 180.